adobe/oss-contributors/README.md

 [freely available as a dataset](https://www.githubarchive.org/#bigquery) in [Google BigQuery](http://bigquery.cloud.google.com)) with [GitHub.com](http://github.com) user profiles.
-We pull the `company` field from user's profiles and store those in a periodically-updated database.
+We pull the `company` field from user's profiles and store those in a periodically-updated (currently monthly) database that we then copy over into BigQuery.

 ## Features